Updating Hubs - Benefits and Tips

 Share Your Passion With Your Reader

 - The first and most important step is to really get excited about the outcome of what you are about to write.
-And write about a subject you know about.
-The more research you do the better ideas you will come up with.
+And write about a subject you know.
+The more research you do the more ideas you will come up with.

 - Being a passionate writer can be felt by the reader.
 So find your passion and then write about it.
 Don't hold back.
 Write with confidence.